[Skip to Content]

 Community Development Block Grant (CDBG):

 The City of Lebanon, Lebanon County, Pennsylvania is designated as an urban area and therefore is an entitlement community under the Community Development Block Grant (CDBG) Program administered by the U.S. Department of Housing and Urban Development (HUD).
 The City of Lebanon receives an annual appropriation of CDBG funds.
 In order to participate in the CDBG Program, the City of Lebanon contractually agrees to implement the local CDBG Program in accordance with the Housing and Community Development Act (HCD) of 1974, as amended, and the CDBG Program Regulations found in 24 CFR Part 570.
 In addition, all CDBG funds are subject to the regulations found in OMB Circulars A-110 and A-122, as well as, various other Federal Acts.
-Please click on the links below to view the 2020-2024 Consolidated Plan, 2022 Annual Action Plan and the 2021 CAPER.
+Please click on the links on the side to view the 2020-2024 Consolidated Plan, Draft 2024 Annual Action Plan and the Draft 2023 CAPER.

 The City also funds the Owner Occupied Emergency Rehabilitation Program through CDBG.
 The objective of this program is to provided assistance to eligible owner-occupied single-family dwellings that are in need of emergency home repairs to correct substandard conditions and code violations that are immediate health and safety hazards.
 The Emergency Rehabilitation Program is designed to address only those items that meet the objective of the program and is not intended to be a general home rehabilitation program.